A shepherd always tries to persuade the sheep that their interests and his own are the same. – Henry B. Stendhal

 Everyone moves through difficult periods.
 During moments like these, we seek understanding and compassion from others.
 Yes, others may not know what we are going through, however, if they are able to understand and sympathize with us, then that makes us feel comfortable and secure in their presence.

 This naturally leads to honor and a deep level of respect for the other person.

 Showing a genuine interest in other people and supporting their passions, ideas and ventures naturally brings you closer together and helps develop deep levels of rapport and respect.

 Ask others about the good things in their lives, about the things that make them smile, or the things that bring a happy tear to their eye.
-It is these things that will stimulate a deep emotional bond between the two of you, and will help grow the honor and respect they feel when within your presence.
+It is these things that will stimulate a deep emotional bond between the two of you and will help grow the honor and respect they feel when in your presence.

 Display Patience with People